deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 deegree WMS is an implementation of the `OGC Web Map Service specification <http://www.opengeospatial.org/standards/wms>`_.
 Notable features:

-* Implements WMS standard 1.1.1 and 1.3.0 [#f2]_
+* Implements WMS standards 1.1.1 and 1.3.0 [#f2]_
 * Extensive support for styling languages SLD/SE versions 1.0.0 and 1.1.0
 * High performance and excellent scalability
 * High quality rendering
 * Scale dependent styling
 * Support for SE removes the need for a lot of proprietary extensions
-* Easy configuration of HTML and other output formats for GetFeatureInfo
+* Easy configuration of HTML and other output formats for GetFeatureInfo responses
-* Uses streaming based data access, minimal memory footprint
+* Uses stream-based data access, minimal memory footprint
 * Nearly complete support for raster symbolizing as defined in SE (with some extensions)
 * Complete support for TIME/ELEVATION and other dimensions for both feature and raster data
-* Supports many backends, such as PostGIS, Oracle Spatial, Shapefiles or GML instance documents
+* Supports numerous backends, such as PostGIS, Oracle Spatial, Shapefiles or GML instance documents

 .. tip::
   In order to learn about configuring a deegree-based WMS, it is recommended to read chapters :ref:`anchor-installation` and :ref:`anchor-lightly` first.
 Check out :ref:`anchor-workspace-utah` and :ref:`anchor-workspace-inspire` for example deegree WMS configurations.
 Final steps are understanding :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wms`.